woossi0/suite/docs/usermanual/source/apps/clientsdkintro/viewer/geocoder.rst

 .. code-block:: javascript

    * @require plugins/GoogleGeocoder.js

  Restart the application and reload the browser.
-The Google geocoder will now be in our viewer:
+The Google Geocoder will now be in the viewer:

 .. figure:: ../img/viewer_geocoder.png
-   :align: center